NS-Sp4ce/Inspur/ClusterEngineV4.0 Vul/Readme.md

-when burpsuite crack down, i noticed if post data has `;'`, the response packet is abnormal.
+when burpsuite crack finished, i noticed if post data has `;'`, the response packet is abnormal.

 ![1573267472820](img/1573267472820.png)